Alyasko/nestjs-mq-demo/README.md

 ```

 The API is hosted on http://localhost:3000 by default.
-Swagger UI can be accessed by navigation to http://localhost:3000/api URL.
+Swagger UI can be accessed by navigating to http://localhost:3000/api URL.

 **Important**.
 The app stores the data in-memory, it means that the changes will be lost after restart.